Pokawa/dismon/README.md

 # Dismon

-Distributed monitor created using ZMQ and C++20.
+Distributed monitor created using ØMQ and C++20.
 Gtest was used for unit tests and Spdlog for logging.

 ## Algorithm